juAlberti/juAlberti/README.md

   </a>
 </p>

-I'm an iOS Developer from Brazil with experience building mobile applications using Swift, SwiftUI, UIKit and MVVM-based architectures.
+I am an iOS Developer from Brazil with experience building mobile applications using Swift, SwiftUI, UIKit and MVVM-based architectures.

 I have worked on production apps, white-label products, video streaming features, user flows, UI improvements and CI/CD processes.
 I enjoy combining engineering, design and product thinking to build polished mobile experiences.